ckyyyy/hangman/README.md

 # Hangman Game
-To guess a word with limited chances.
+To guess a word with 7 chances.

 Dictionary would generate a word for Hangman
 Game would call APIs to Hangman
-TextClient would provide text interface for user to play Gallows would provide web interface for user to play
+TextClient would provide text interface for user to play
+Gallows would provide web interface for user to play

 ## How to setup & play on Web Interface
 1. checkout the hangman repository